genGit963/RV_NODE_JS/3. System_And_Networking/5_cluster.md

 - The Cluster module is a powerful tool to maximize resource utilization on multi-core systems.
 - Use best practices for error handling and performance optimization to create scalable and efficient applications.
 - Always consider the cross-process communication requirements and session management strategies when designing clustered systems.

-This guide should give you a solid understanding of how to leverage the Cluster module to build scalable, high-performance Node.js applications.